Fitterfly HealthTech Pvt Ltd Logo

 2. Lose Extra Weight

-Hypertension is directly related to body weight increase, as weight gain may lead to disrupted breathing amid sleep (sleep apnea), which in turn soars your blood pressure.
-A kilogram loss in body weight may lead to about a 1 mm Hg decrease in blood pressure.
+Hypertension is directly related to body weight increase, as weight gain may lead to troubled breathing during sleep (sleep apnea), which in turn soars your blood pressure.

 4. Minimise Stress